alenstein/airbnb-clone-project/README.md

   - Redis: Used for caching and session management.
   - Docker: Containerization tool for consistent development and deployment environments.
   - CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+## Team Roles
+- *Backend Developer*: Responsible for implementing API endpoints, database schemas, and business logic.
+- *Database Administrator*: Manages database design, indexing, and optimizations.
+- *DevOps Engineer*: Handles deployment, monitoring, and scaling of the backend services, and facilitates cooperation between development and operations teams
+- *QA Engineer*: Ensures the backend functionalities are thoroughly tested and meet quality standards.